Invariant measures of Toeplitz subshifts on non-amenable groups: Measure-theoretic conjugacy.

 \section{Measure-theoretic conjugacy.}

-In this section we study the properties of the measures $\nu_i$ constructed in Section \ref{sec:finitely-many}.
-We start by proving some technical lemmas which allow us to conclude that for any invariant measure $\mu\in\mathcal{M}(X,\sigma)$ which projects on $\nu_i$ for some $1\leq i\leq r$, the p.m.p. dynamical system $(X,\sigma,\mu)$ is measure conjugate to the odometer with its unique invariant measure (Proposition \ref{conjugacy}).
-As a consequence of that, we obtain that any invariant measure which projects on some $\nu_i$, coincides with $\nu_i$ (Corollary \ref{cor:injectivep}) and that the $\nu_i's$ are ergodic and the unique measures that maximize the measures of symbol cylinders (Theorem \ref{theo:main2}).\\ In the rest of this section, $U_n$ is the set defined in (\ref{definition}), i.e,
+In this section, we study the properties of the measures $\nu_i$ constructed in Section \ref{sec:finitely-many}.
+Recall that the map $p:\cM(X,\sigma)\to \triangle$ introduced in Propostion \ref{at-least} is affine and surjective.
+We start by proving some technical lemmas that allow us to conclude that for any invariant measure $\mu\in\mathcal{M}(X,\sigma)$ which has the same $p$-image of $\nu_i$ for some $1\leq i\leq r$, the p.m.p. dynamical system $(X,\sigma,\mu)$ is measure conjugate to the odometer with its unique invariant measure (Lemma \ref{fundamental}, Proposition \ref{conjugacy}).
+As a consequence of that, we obtain that any invariant measure whose image under $p$ is equal to the image of $\nu_i$, coincides with $\nu_i$ (Corollary \ref{cor:injectivep}) and that the $\nu_i's$ are ergodic and the unique measures that maximize the measures of symbol cylinders (Theorem \ref{theo:main2}).\\ In the rest of this section, $U_n$ is the set defined in (\ref{definition}), i.e,

 Additionally, for every $1\leq i\leq r$, we fix $\nu_i$ the limit of $(\mu_{i+kr-1})_{k\in \mathbb{N}}$ (see Remark \ref{different-measures}).